R-Budhidarmo/Stock-Fundamental-Metric-Screener/README.md

 ## Disclaimer

-The code was developed for educational urposes only.
-Any outputs that the code may produce must not be treated as investment advice.
+The code was developed for educational purposes only.
+Any outputs that the code may produce must not be treated as absolute investment advice.
 When in doubt, seek help from a professional financial adviser.
-In addition, there may be errors popping up depending on how the data are retrieved by ```yahooquery``` or ```yfinance```, and depending on how different companies structured their financial reports.
+In addition, there may be bugs popping up depending on how the data are retrieved by ```yahooquery``` or ```yfinance```, and depending on how different companies structured their financial reports.
 Feel free to fork it and change things to suit your needs.